EMON-26/EMON-26/README.md

 # 💫 About Me:

-I am a dedicated **Computer Science & Engineering undergraduate** with a strong interest in **Machine Learning, Data Mining, Artificial Intelligence, and Software Engineering**.
+I am a dedicated **Computer Science & Engineering undergraduate** with a strong interest in **Machine Learning, Data Mining, Artificial Intelligence, and Web Programming**.
 <br>
 I focus on building **robust, scalable, and data-driven solutions** through academic projects, research work, and practical implementations.
 <br><br>